planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 Darkness, underbrush, and smoke make tasks related to vision more difficult.
 In general, dim light is +1 Difficulty and total darkness +3.
 Equipment such as torches or night vision goggles can prevent this.
 Sudden flashes of bright light can also hinder visibility.

 {: .highlight }
-- Lighting or obscurement inflicts -1 to -3 to sight-related Checks.
+- Poor lighting adds +1 to +3 Difficulty.